ellemd709/Memory-Game/README.md

 # Reflection
-This is my final project I did with my coach Gillian.
+This is my final project I did with my coach Gillian through the Get Coding Program.
-Learning from Gillian was a great experience and I found her helpful and always leading an ear to help me solve most of my issues I was having such as flipping the cards back once clicked if not a match and shuffling the cards.
+Learning from Gillian was a great experience and I found her helpful and always leading an ear to help me solve most of my issues.
+Some thing I struggled with were flipping the cards back once clicked if not a match and shuffling the cards.
 Javascript challenged me in many ways to think outside the box.
-I enjoyed putting this project together and seeing the final result and showing my family and friends.
+I enjoyed putting this project together, seeing the final result and showing my family and friends.

-I am currently working on a larger game with 20 cards using similar code to keep JavaScript in my brain.
+I am currently working on a larger scale game with 20 cards using similar code to keep JavaScript in my brain.

 # How To Play

-- Click start button OR click a card to start game
+- Click start button OR click a card to begin
-- Click 2 cards and determin is a match is made
+- Click another card and determin if  a match is made
-- Determine if two selected cards are a match; if match stay visible; if not a match flip back
+- If two selected cards are a match; card matches stay visible; if not a match flip back and click another card
 - Once all matches are found; win board is shown with a win board with time and moves and a replay button

 # Win Board